brighten/SIGCOMM2014/scripts/generate_programs/README.md

 The first line is google account, the second line is password for the account, and the third line is url to the sheet.
 `google_info.txt` will be ingored by git, so do not worry that it will be commited to github by accident.

-Run the script after intalling dependencies using `python session-generator.py < google_info.txt`
+Run the script after installing dependencies using `python session-generator.py < google_info.txt`

-If you do not want to expose your Google Account info in a file, just run script using `python session-genertor.py`
+If you do not want to expose your Google Account info in a file, just run script using `python session-generator.py`

 ## Install Dependency